Everlaw: Page references

 A simple system for a complicated use case

-Lawyers want to reference documents, but only the relevant parts.
+Lawyers need to reference documents, but only the important parts.

 You can embed documents directly into an Outline and view them on the spot, an upgrade from traditional citations.
 But people only care about the important parts.
 Navigating to the right page every time you opened a document was time-consuming and tedious, especially for longer documents with hundreds of pages.

 I designed a comprehensive system for creating and managing page references.
 Users can collaboratively identify relevant pages and reference them within an Outline.

 As the sole designer, I led the entire design of the feature from ideation to release.
 I worked with the CEO (our de facto product manager) and a full-stack developer.

 - Research: understand the problem

 As simple as browsing the web.